Isn’t Iron Ironic?

-Even though it is probably true that getting a small amount of iron from your diet is necessary, it’s important to know that iron is a potentially toxic heavy metal and that excessive amounts can promote cancer, heart disease, Parkinson’s, Alzheimer’s, diabetes and many other degenerative as well as infectious diseases.
+Iron is a potentially toxic heavy metal, and excessive intake and storage can damage metabolism and promote inflammation, cancer, heart disease, Parkinson’s, Alzheimer’s, MS, diabetes and numerous other degenerative as well as infectious diseases.

 “…iron elevation is increasingly reported as a feature of Alzheimer’s disease…these data support…therapeutic strategies that lower brain iron, which have reported beneficial outcomes in Phase II trials of Alzheimer’s and Parkinson’s diseases”

-Whilst it is common to be told that iron insufficiency is at the heart of certain problems, experimental evidence is confirming more and more that the opposite is far more accurate, and when it comes to maintaining metabolic health, the real difficulty lies in ensuring that one does not consume and absorb too much.
+Whilst it’s common to be told that iron insufficiency is at the heart of a variety of issues related to aging and disease, experimental evidence continues to show the opposite to be true, and when it comes to maintaining metabolic health, difficulty often lies in ensuring one does not consume and absorb too much.

-Blood tests commonly used as evidence of a so called ‘iron deficiency’ tend to be diagnostically misleading and fail to accurately measure iron stored inside tissue, thereby not giving a real picture of iron status.
+Blood tests commonly used as evidence of ‘iron deficiency’ can be diagnostically misleading, and fail to accurately measure iron accumulation inside tissue, thereby not giving a real picture of iron status.

-Tissue levels of iron – when properly ascertained – can be predictive of disease outcome and are able to be an important benchmark for a genuine determination of health.
+Tissue stores of iron can be predictive of disease outcomes and are an important benchmark for a genuine and accurate determination of metabolic health.

-When stores are too high iron tends to accumulate in the liver (as well as in other tissue including the brain and bone marrow) promoting stress and inflammation, interfering with a number of metabolic functions.
+When levels are too high, iron tends to accumulate in the liver (as well as in other tissue including the brain and bone marrow) promoting stress and inflammation, interfering with a number of metabolic functions, encouraging cancer development.